-There are many reasons why grandparents may want to petition the court for visitation of their grandchildren.
+There are many reasons why grandparents may want to petition the court for parenting time of their grandchildren.
 Often divorce, separation, and the death of a parent leave grandparents out in the cold.
-When grandparents want to be a consistent part of their grandchildren’s lives, there usually isn’t any reason that they shouldn’t be allowed reasonable visitation.
+When grandparents want to be a consistent part of their grandchildren’s lives, there usually isn’t any reason that they shouldn’t be allowed reasonable parenting time.
 To accomplish that, sometimes a court order is necessary for New Jersey.

-In New Jersey, a legal right to request reasonable visitation is granted to grandparents.
+In New Jersey, a legal right to request reasonable parenting time is granted to grandparents.
 It is called “grandparenting time.”

 What does the court look for in a grandparent’s request?

-Judges will consider relevant evidence that demonstrates that the grandchildren will be negatively impacted without court-ordered visitation with grandparents.
+Judges will consider relevant evidence that demonstrates that the grandchildren will be negatively impacted without court-ordered parenting time with grandparents.
 This can include a negative psychological effect as a result of the loss of the grandparent-grandchild relationship.

 Grandparents must demonstrate that spending quality time together will have a positive impact on the grandchildren.
 This can be accomplished by documenting the longevity of the relationship, the strength of their bond and the desire of the grandchildren themselves to be in contact with the grandparents.

 What happens if the grandchild is adopted by someone else?

 Parental rights are transferred to the adoptive parents.
 However, New Jersey courts will consider the petition of biological grandparents for parenting time based upon the criteria above.

 Yes.
 The court will accept requests for adoption if the children are currently in an unsafe, negligent or abusive household.
 Once the court decides that the current guardians are unfit, the grandparents must prove that the grandchild’s best interest would be served by being adopted by the grandparents.